Synetic Theater: Significant events

 In 2010, Synetic Theater moved to the Crystal City Theatre in Crystal City, Virginia.

 Synetic Theater was invited to perform in Tbilisi, Georgia.
-Remount performances of King Lear and Host and Guest were presented at the Rustaveli Theatre 3-19 Nov 2012.
-The tour was supported by the U.S. Department of State, the Mid-Atlantic Arts Foundation and the Trust for Mutual Understanding.
+Remount performances of King Lear and Host and Guest were presented at the Rustaveli Theatre from 3 to 19 November 2012.
+The tour was supported by the U.S. Department of State, the Mid-Atlantic Arts Foundation, and the Trust for Mutual Understanding.

 In 2013, Synetic raised funds for new studio space in Crystal City near the theater space.
-The studio has 3 classrooms that can be used for camps, classes and rehearsal space as well as a green room and a reception area.
+The studio has three classrooms that can be used for camps, classes, and rehearsal space, as well as a green room and a reception area.

-In 2014, Synetic Theater produced its 10th "silent Shakespeare" adaptation "Twelfth Night."
+In 2014, Synetic Theater produced its 10th "Silent Shakespeare" adaptation, Twelfth Night.

 Also in 2014, Synetic Theater's production of A Midsummer Night's Dream was invited to the 10th Festival Internacional in Chihuahua, Mexico.
-Subsequently, they also performed at Teatro Victor Hugo Rascon Banda, Juarez, Mexico.
+They subsequently performed at Teatro Victor Hugo Rascon Banda, Juarez, Mexico.

 Significant past productions

 Silent Shakespeare series

-Synetic is noted for performing well known Shakespeare plays without words.
-Hours long plays are pared to 90 minutes of highly stylized dance, movement, acrobatics, pantomime, music and story without a word being spoken.
+Synetic is noted for performing well-known Shakespeare plays without words.
+Hours-long plays are pared to 90 minutes of highly stylized dance, movement, acrobatics, pantomime, music, and story, without a word being spoken.